-In accordance with the landfill filling plan, the interior of Cell 1 and Cell 2 and the peripheral berm on the external side slopes of Cell 1 and Cell 2 are progressively raised by approximately 4 feet for each lift of deposited CCR.
+In accordance with the landfill filling plan, the interior of Cell 1 and Cell 2 and the peripheral berm on the external side slopes of Cell 1 and Cell 2 is progressively raised by approximately 4 feet for each lift of deposited CCR.
 No changes in the geometry of the landfill indicative of structural instability or weakness were noted.
+Since the last inspection, no modification has been made to the design and operational procedures of the landfill.
+Since the last annual inspection, three new piezometers were installed in September 2021 to assess radium exceedances observed at LF-5.